 I hope you managed to join our recent webinar on avoiding creaking infrastructure, stressed IT staff and cranky users during your Windows 10 migration.
 We covered a number of steps you can start taking now to prepare for a smooth migration to Windows 10 and talked about ways to automate the process.
-If you missed it, you can watch the full recording and edited highlights here.
 We had a few questions during the Q&A session that I’ve written up in this blog for your reference.

 Q: Can I upgrade from SCCM 2012 R2 SP1 to CM Current Branch 1602?

 A: You will need to upgrade to Current Branch 1511 first.
 1511 is considered a ‘baseline’ version, so you can upgrade SCCM 2012 sites or install new sites using the 1511 version.
 The 1602 release is only available as an ‘in-console’ update, so you’ll need to install 1511 first.
 1511 will add the new Service Connection Point necessary to install the later ‘in-console’ updates.
 If you’re building a new site from scratch – in some scenarios, you might want to build a parallel environment and migrate your existing clients and objects across – you can start with 1511 then download and install the 1602 update.
 1602 also allows you to do an in-place upgrade of the OS (from Server 2008 R2 SP1 to Server 2012 R2), but you have to go through the ConfigMgr upgrade to 1602 before you go on to upgrade the OS.